Luctose/Luctose/README.md

 - 👋 Hi, I’m Lucas, a computer science student at the University of Windsor.
-- 👀 I’m interested in programming, tech, and finance.
+- 👀 I’m interested in programming, tech, finance, and game development.
-- 🌱 I’m currently learning C at the University of Windsor.
+- 🌱 I’m currently learning Java, ASM, and important data structures and algorithms at the University of Windsor.
-- 💞️ I’m looking to collaborate on a project for WinHacks 2021.
+- 💞️ I’m looking for a summer 2022 coop/internship.
 - 📫 How to reach me: lucassarweh4@gmail.com.

 <!---